alercah/rado/lang.md

 Within a conditional block, declarations can have four forms: new, overriding, modifying, and deleting.
 Overriding and modifying declarations must be prefixed with the keyword `override` and `modify`, respectively, to avoid the possibility of accidentally colliding names.
-Deleting declarations have a special syntax.
+Deleting declarations start with `override -`.
-Overriding, modifying, and deleting declarations can refer to the previous declaration by a path name that doesn't start with the global region.
+Overriding, modifying, and deleting declarations must refer to a previous declaration.

 Regions have a special exception; modifying declarations of regions do not require the `modify` keyword if they only contain declarations and not property